 Join us on the third Sunday of every month, for a public lecture from a marine scientist, who presents current research and topics in an entertaining and easy-to-understand format, with up-to-date photos, video, and discussion.
 Science Sunday is for everyone interested in the world around them.

 - Lectures take place at the Seymour Marine Discovery Center at 1 PM.

 - Doors open to the lecture hall at 12:30 PM.

 - Lecture passes are available at the admissions counter at noon.

 - Seating is first-come, first-served.
 No late seating.

 Lectures are one-hour long, including time for a few questions at the end.
 Science Sunday is free with admission, and always free for members.
 Recommended for ages 10 and older.

-Free ADMISSION for Seymour Center Members, The Marine Mammal Center Members with valid membership card, and UC Santa Cruz Undergraduates with valid Student ID.
+Free ADMISSION for Seymour Center Members and UC Santa Cruz Undergraduates with valid Student ID.

 Science Sunday is sponsored by:

 Science Sunday lectures are designed to make science interesting and “user-friendly” for EVERYONE.